 Check this step-by-step guide to learn how to meet SCIP requirements.

-As from January 2021, any supplier or product manufacturer must provide information according to article 33(1) of the REACH Regulation to the SCIP database of the European Chemicals Agency (ECHA).
+As of January 2021, any supplier or product manufacturer must provide information according to article 33(1) of the REACH Regulation to the SCIP database of the European Chemicals Agency (ECHA).
 The SCIP notification duty applies from that date onwards.

 The SCIP database provides waste treating and recycling companies with information on Substances of Very High Concern (SVHC) in articles, as such or in complex objects.
 The information on the articles’ chemical dangers and recyclability is necessary for achieving the objectives of Article 9(2) of the Waste Framework Directive Art.
 9(2).
 The SCIP database will also serve consumers looking for information on the hazardous substances in articles.